Stan Cho: Roles held

-In 2018, Cho defeated Liberal incumbent David Zimmer, becoming MPP of the Willowdale riding.
 Cho served as Parliamentary Assistant to the President of the Treasury Board, Minister Peter Bethlenfalvy.
 In the same year, Cho reintroduced Garrett's Legacy Act to the provincial legislature.
 In 2019, Cho was appointed as the Parliamentary Assistant to the Minister of Finance, Rod Phillips.
+In 2023, Cho became Minister of Long-Term Care; he would later become Minister of Tourism, Culture and Gaming.